Inflammatory breast cancer

 - An inverted nipple – the nipple is pulled into the breast

 Inflammatory breast cancer symptoms can appear quite suddenly.
 It is often confused with an infection of the breast (mastitis) because the symptoms are very similar.
-Your doctor or nurse may give you a course of antibiotics at first, to see if that clears up the symptoms.
+Mastitis is uncommon in women who are not pregnant or breast feeding, and particularly rare in women who are past their menopause.
+But if your doctor suspects that you could have mastitis, they may give you a course of antibiotics first, to see if that clears up the symptoms.

 The treatment for inflammatory breast cancer can be slightly different than for other types of breast cancer.
-Usually chemotherapy is the first treatment.
+The standard treatment is to have chemotherapy as your first treatment.
 This is called neoadjuvant chemotherapy.
 You have this first to help control the cancer cells in the breast and reduce the swelling.
 It also aims to destroy any cancer cells that may have spread elsewhere in the body.

 Treatment options will also depend on your general health and whether you have any other medical conditions.
-Your treatment team will discuss the pros and cons of your treatment options with you.
+Your treatment team will discuss the pros and cons of the treatment options with you.
+Do ask questions so that you understand which treatments you are being offered, and why.

 Many factors can influence the outlook for women with inflammatory breast cancer.
 These include